typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/thenable-in-promise-aggregators.md

 A "Thenable" value is an object which has a `then` method, such as a Promise.
 The `await` keyword is generally used to retrieve the result of calling a Thenable's `then` method.

-When multiple Thenable's are running at the same time, it is sometimes desirable to wait until any one of them resolves (`Promise.race`), all of them resolve or any of them reject (`Promise.all`), or all of them resolve or reject (`Promise.allSettled`).
+When multiple Thenables are running at the same time, it is sometimes desirable to wait until any one of them resolves (`Promise.race`), all of them resolve or any of them reject (`Promise.all`), or all of them resolve or reject (`Promise.allSettled`).

 Each of these functions accept an iterable of promises as input and return a single Promise.
 If a non-Thenable is passed, it is ignored.